-- By Internet.
+- · By Internet.
 Access the website at www.proxyvote.com and follow the instructions on the enclosed proxy card.
 Your shares will be voted in accordance with your instructions.
 You must specify how you want your shares voted, or your Internet vote cannot be completed and you will receive an error message. - By Telephone.
 Call 1-800-690-6903 toll-free and follow the instructions on the enclosed proxy card.
 Your shares will be voted in accordance with your instructions.
 You must specify how you want your shares voted, or your telephone vote cannot be completed. - By Mail.
 Complete and mail the enclosed proxy card in the enclosed postage prepaid envelope to Vote Processing, c/o Broadridge.
 Your proxy will be voted in accordance with your instructions.
-If you sign and return the enclosed proxy but do not specify how you want your shares voted, they will be voted FOR the election as directors of the nominees named herein to the Company's Board of Directors, and FOR the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017 and will be voted according to the discretion of the proxy holder named in the proxy card upon any other business that may properly be brought before the Annual Meeting and at all adjournments and postponements thereof. - In Person at the Annual Meeting.
+If you sign and return the enclosed proxy but do not specify how you want your shares voted, they will be voted FOR the election as directors of the nominees named herein to the Company's Board of Directors, and FOR the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018, FOR approval of the advisory vote on the compensation of our named executive officers, in favor of the ONE-YEAR option on the frequency of future advisory votes on the compensation of our named executive officers and will be voted according to the discretion of the proxy holder named in the proxy card upon any other business that may properly be brought before the Annual Meeting and at all adjournments and postponements thereof.

+• In Person at the Annual Meeting.
 If you attend the Annual Meeting, be sure to bring a form of personal photo identification with you, and you may deliver your completed proxy card in person, or you may vote by completing a ballot, which will be available at the Annual Meeting.